nedalozanovska/AIML303441/README.md

 ```

-Based on the provided content and the style of the linked README template, here's how you can incorporate the provided information into a structured README file:

 ## EDA Analysis and Data Preprocessing

 This section details the steps taken to understand the dataset, summarize its main characteristics, and visualize it to derive insights.